svnagel/reach-sap-to-pbi/README.md

 * Percentage of REACH compliant components

 ## Data Dictionary
-**Note:** This dataset is an example and does not reflect the reality of any specific organisation.
+**Note** This dataset is an example and does not reflect the reality of any specific organisation.

 ### Paint Table
 | **Name**    	| **Type** 	| **Description**                          	| **Example**                      	|